 For Krav or no gi grappling you don’t need anything more than comfy clothes.
 Would we like it if you bought a club t shirt, well sure yes we really would.

 For BJJ or Judo classes you will probably want your own gi or kimono, but we don’t mind where you buy it from and can probably lend you a jacket to try it out.
+For any kind of training that involves groundwork a rashguard is a comfort enhancing item of clothing.